inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 		-- Katherine Whitehorn, "Roundabout"
 Oh, give me a locus where the gravitons focus
 	Where the three-body problem is solved,
-	Where the microwaves play down at three degrees K, And the cold virus never evolved.			(chorus)
+	Where the microwaves play down at three grees K,
+	And the cold virus never evolved.			(chorus)
 We eat algea pie, our vacuum is high,
 	Our ball bearings are perfectly round.